JosticeMan/BattlemetricsBot/README.md

   A Discord Bot that retrieves and displays information from the popular game-server analytic site, Battlemetrics.

+# Setup

+  I had to remove my personal discord bot token because there were spiders roaming around <br />
+  collecting the tokens to send malicious links to people.
+To make this bot work, please open <br />
+  the auth.json file and enter your own personal discord bot token obtainable at https://discordapp.com/developers/applications/ <br />

 # Commands

 (prefix)help - Displays the help menu for the bot and all the commands that it recognizes. <br />